h3ravel/framework/README.md

 ## Contributing

 Thank you for considering contributing to the H3ravel framework!
-The contribution guide can be found in the [H3ravel documentation](https://h3ravel.toneflix.net/contributing).
+The contribution guide can be found in the [Contribution Guide](https://h3ravel.toneflix.net/contributing) section of the H3ravel documentation.

 ## Code of Conduct